clustermin/wp-fastcron/readme.txt

 please [register an account at FastCron](https://app.fastcron.com/signup?ref=wp) and set up your cronjobs there.

-Upon deactivated, the plugin will request FastCron to remove the cronjob to your `wp-cron.php` file.
+Upon deactivation, the plugin will request FastCron to remove the cronjob to your `wp-cron.php` file.

-By using this plugin, you agreed to their
+By using this plugin, you agree to their
 [Terms of service](https://www.fastcron.com/about/terms?ref=wp) and [Privacy policy](https://www.fastcron.com/about/privacy?ref=wp).